Watching a movie outside on a nice summer night is an amazing experience whether you’re a ten year old kid, or a 40-year old adult.

 For Bluetooth speakers, I have an original Jambox which doesn’t really have the juice to hang with a loud action movie.
 I also wanted one that could hold a charge for a long time, and I was more concerned over quality than having it be super small.
 I bought this Yamaha speaker, and it’s perfect: The Yamaha NX-P100 Portable Bluetooth Speaker.
 The sound quality is superb, the bass comes through, it brings the movie alive, and it only costs $120.
 We use this speaker constantly, for more than movies.

 I’ve covered this quite extensively on this site, but in terms of what to watch….as long as you have a device capable of reaching your wi-fi connection, the possibilities are endless.
-We use Amazon Prime, Netflix and Hulu quite a bit (just finished the Bloodline series on Netflix which was fantastic).
-You can now subscribe to HBO and watch True Detectives, which is on my list, along with all their other great original content.
+We use Amazon Prime, Netflix and Hulu quite a bit (just finished the Bloodline series on Netflix which was fantastic, and Goliath on Amazon).
+You can now subscribe to HBO and watch all their other great original content.

 And I also use the Western Digital apps to connect to my cloud media server which opens up all the content that I’ve saved there in digital format.
 I stream all of this from an iPad.
 You can even play apps on the big screen or anything else that’s on your iPad.
 This opens up YouTube which can be a lot of fun.
 The rest is up to you.